avoidwork/abaaso/README.md

 REST related methods: allows(), permissions() and headers()

-### API Documention
-API documentation is available at http://abaaso.com

 ### Example
 abaaso namespace is aliased to $, to allow for a nice short syntax: